akuhara/MC3deconv/README.md

 ## How to run

 `mpirun -np [N_proc] (path to the root directory of this package)/bin/mc3deconv`, for example.
- * N_proc: Number of processes for parallel computation.
+ * N_proc: Number of processes for parallel computation (must be >= 2, see the note below).
- * A parameter file named "params.in" must be exist in the current directory.
-See below for detailed format of the parameter file.
+ * A parameter file named "params.in" must exist in the current directory.

 The easiest way to test is:

 `cd sample1`

-`mpirun -np 2 ../bin/mc3deconv`
+`mpirun -np [N_proc] ../bin/mc3deconv`

-In the `sample1` directory, all necessary data and parameter files are already installed.
+In the `sample1` directory, all necessary data and parameter files are already prepared.

+## Note on parallel computation

+This program requires parallel computation.
+One of the processes is used to control the other processes, not performing MCMC sampling at all.
+Therefore, it is mandatory to use more than two processes.

 ## Input files